JohnEvansOkyere/AI-Powered-JobHunt-Pro/docs/SETUP.md

 3. Execute the SQL script
 4. Verify tables are created in the Table Editor

+### Create Public Users Table

+1. In Supabase SQL Editor, run `docs/SUPABASE_USERS_TABLE.sql`
+2. This creates a `public.users` table that syncs with `auth.users`
+3. Allows you to access user data via SQLAlchemy and add custom fields

+### Enable Auto-Profile Creation

+1. In Supabase SQL Editor, run `docs/SUPABASE_AUTO_PROFILE.sql`
+2. This creates a trigger that automatically creates a user profile when a user signs up
+3. For existing users without profiles, the trigger will create them on next login, or you can manually run the migration query in the file

 ### Configure Storage

 1. Go to Storage in Supabase dashboard